How To Have A Great Handshake

 Ladies.

 Oh, the ladies.
 In times where we still struggle for gender equality, and have a long way left to go, there are some traditional lovely gestures I think you can nevertheless maintain as a man towards women.
 A more gentle and graceful handshake is one of them.
+In fact, using body language to captivate a woman’s attention goes beyond just the handshake, but it’s an excellent starting point.
 My favourite kind heralds from my dancing lessons, so if you’ve ever taken them, it may appear familiar to you.

 First of all, your hand is now extended with your palm angled, or completely facing up: you invite the woman to put her hand in yours with her fingers in your palm, rather than plant it squarely.
 Lock them with your thumb and hold for a moment while you calmly state that you’re pleased, delighted or just plain happy to meet her.
 Only shake slightly, if at all.